|

 - Check that it works.

-- Document the process with plans, photos and, yes, videos of it and of it working!
+- Document the process with plans, photos and, yes, videos of it and of it working, and include this documentation in your logbooks.

 - Media files